IgniteUI/igniteui-docfx/en/components/excel_library.md

 ### Load and Save Workbooks
 Now that the Excel Library module is imported, next step is to load a workbook.

-In order to load and save `Workbook` object, you can utilize the load and save methods Excel.
+In order to load and save `Workbook` objects, you can utilize the load and save methods.
 The following code is a class that exposes various methods such as load and save.

 ```typescript
 import { Workbook } from "igniteui-angular-excel/ES5/Workbook";